datacommonsorg/mixer/embeddings_sidecar.md

 You need to add the sidecar container definition **and** the volume definition if specific configs are needed.

 **A. Add the container to `spec.template.spec.containers`:**

+The container is conditionally added specifically for the `recon` workload using `$group.enableEmbeddingsSidecar`.

 ```yaml
       containers: